This is a test, and only a test, of the Curbside Classic Classification System. Normal CC programming will resume as soon as this test is over.

 But I still played the field with my eyes, and the Buick caught them regularly.
 The fact that it sat on the un-shortened 107.5″ wheelbase of the yet-distant sedan was a curious choice, given how far back those rear wheels were.
 That didn’t work for me on the other two variants, but it somehow did on the Regal coupe.
 I’m still not sure exactly why; intuitively, it shouldn’t have.
 GM’s laziness somehow worked this time.
 When I finally figure out how to use my recently acquired Photoshop program, I’d like to change the wheel base on this car and see how that strikes me.
 I’ve got a whole bunch of cars I want to do that with, but it’s an intimidating hurdle to jump.

-Update: Thanks to a comment by geozinger, he reminded my of the car that the set-back rear wheels of the Regal Coupe reminded me of, but I couldn’t put my finger on: The Javelin.
+Update: Thanks to a comment by geozinger, he reminded me of the car that the set-back rear wheels of the Regal Coupe reminded me of, but I couldn’t put my finger on: The Javelin.
 And it was presumably for the same exact reason.
 The Javelin underpinnings/platform were heavily borrowed from the American/Hornet sedans, and since it was shortened once already for the two-passenger AMX, it was undoubtedly expedient to leave it as.
 Or maybe Dick Teague just liked that long rear quarter look.

 Like most products of GM’s not-so golden era, the Regal got a lot better.
 It started out looking a bit less clean than this very slick later version, but it was what was out of sight that really improved the most.
 The Regal started out with a distinct lack of regalia under the hood, the 2.8 60-degree V6 packing 125 hp.
 After almost ten years since its debut in the X-Bodies, one would have hoped for more, like the more Buick-worthy 3800 V6.
-Just wait a few years; the usual GM mantra…mañana…who’s in a hurry…everything is just fine….you’ll love that little 2.8 motor.
+Just wait a few years; the usual GM mantra…mañana…who’s in a hurry…everything is just fine…you’ll love that little 2.8 motor.

 When the 3800 did come along, it was in very decent form too; the 170 hp Series I. We knew you could do it GM, eventually.
 Just one minor problem; er, more like GM’s most recurring Deadly Sin: by that time, the buzz was off, and the Regal coupe ended up being a consistently disappointing seller from day one, and never recuperated.
 Maybe that alone qualifies the GS version on account of its rarity; it never sold more than four digits per year, typically around 4-6k annually.